Sunday, November 16, 2025

 Charles L. Seeger, jr., and Edward G. Stricklen, Harmonic Structure and Elementary Composition (Berkeley, CA: [self-published], 1916)

-Arthur Olaf Anderson, The First Forty Lessons in Harmony (Boston: C. C. Birchard, 1923)
+Arthur Olaf Andersen, The First Forty Lessons in Harmony (Boston: C. C. Birchard, 1923)

 Harold B. Maryott, The Essentials of Harmony (Chicago: Gamble Hinged Music, 1923)